Thrunton Woods Walk 1- Coe Crags -Long Crag - Northumberland

 The track leads upward at time quite steeply left and then right, opening on to moorland with spectacular views to the north, and east towards the coast.

-Coe Crags are now in front of you to the west
+Coe Crags are now ahead of you to the west

 Follow the broad track along the north facing escarpment.